British Rail Class 357: Class 357/3

-On 27 July 2015, 357323 was debuted by c2c in a revised configuration, with wider aisle from 2+2 seating, instead of the common 3+2 arrangement.
+On 27 July 2015, unit 357323 was debuted by c2c in a revised configuration, with wider aisle from 2+2 seating, instead of the common 3+2 arrangement.
 It also featured the 'refreshed' internal livery with pink back handles, and grab handles in the gangway.
 They now feature pink "metro" stickers on the doors and windows adjacent to the doors.

 Livery, problems and maintenance

 In June 2001, units 357025 and 357027 had vinyl stickers applied with two prototype variants of the proposed purplish blue and magenta c2c livery at Bombardier's Derby Litchurch Lane Works.
 They were delivered to East Ham EMU Depot for evaluation.
 Each set of vinyl stickers cost about £40,000.
 Rollout of the new livery on the whole fleet began by mid-2002, and was completed over the next three months.
 Hence, although the underlying paintwork and interiors of the two sub-classes were different when delivered, their exterior appearance is identical, and the only way to distinguish them externally is by their numbering.
 When the Quiet Zone car was introduced in each set, this was marked on the exterior of the doors by a magenta and white sticker.